AhmedMnsour/Wine-price-predection-kaggle-competetion/README.md

 This solution was crafted as part of the african master of machine intelligence.

-The data summarize 258210 wine reviews:
+The data summarize 258210 wine reviews:<br>
-• 175000 are the training set, the data on which to train your models;
+• 175000 are the training set, the data on which to train your models.<br>
 • the remaining 83210 observations constitute the test set.

 # File description:
-train.csv - the training set
+train.csv - the training set. <br>
-test.csv - the test set
+test.csv - the test set.<br>

 # Data fields:
 country (String) The country that the wine is from